metomi/rose/sphinx/tutorial/rose/configurations.rst

 .. hint::

-   In Rose configuration files settings do not normally require quotation.
+   In Rose configuration files, settings do not normally require quotation.

 .. nextslide::